 Specialisation: War, memory, and commemoration; Australia in the two world wars; prisoners of war

-Professor Joan Beaumont is Professor of History, Strategic and Defence Studies Centre, College of Asia and the Pacific, Australian National University.
+Emeritus Professor Joan Beaumont is an internationally recognized historian of Australia in the two world wars, Australian defence and foreign policy, the history of prisoners of war and the memory and heritage of war.
+She is an Emeritus Professor of History in the Strategic and Defence Studies Centre, College of Asia and the Pacific, Australian National University.
 She was formerly Dean of Education and Director of the Faculty of Arts, ANU College of Arts and Social Sciences (2008-11), and Dean of the Faculty of Arts and Alfred Deakin Professor, Deakin University (1998-2008).
 Her research interests are in the history of the first and second world wars, especially Australia’s experience of war; prisoners of war; diplomatic history; international humanitarian law; and history and memory.
 Her publications include the critically acclaimed Broken Nation: Australians and the Great War (Allen & Unwin, 2013).
 She is President of the International Committee for the History of the Second World War (CISH).

 Dean of Education and Director of the Faculty of Arts, ANU College of Arts and Social Sciences (2008-11)